lab-v2/langdiversity/docs/langdiversity_library.md

 - `diversity_measure`: The measure of diversity measure you want to use.
 Here, we're using entropy.

 - `num_responses`: The number of responses you want the model to generate for each prompt.
-Default is 1.

 ### PromptSelection Parameters: